 - Play with baking soda and vinegar.
 Place a series of cups on the floor filled with a bit of baking soda.
 Give your toddler a bowl of baking soda and let them spoon it into the cups.
 Watch their joyous reaction!

 - Scooping!
 Place a bunch of small toys in a large bucket and give your child a big kitchen spoon to scoop them from one container to another.
 For added fun, fill the toy bucket with water and use a slotted spoon.

 - If you want to get fancy, check out this awesome collection of sensory sink ideas.

 Quiet Activities for Toddlers:

 A lot of the above ideas will keep your toddler quietly busy, too.

 - Reading aloud is a great sanity saver and toddlers often like to look at books on their own.
 Try one of these multicultural books for babies and toddlers, my favorite toddler books, or my 8 essential board books.

-- Turning and shaking this glittery ball sensory bottle will provide a quiet distraction.
+- Turning and shaking this float and sink sensory bottle will provide a quiet distraction.

 - During nap time, set up an unusual play prompt with blocks and their favorite toys to provide an easy way to tame the post-nap crankies.